 The higher education sector in the U.S. accounts for over 20 million post-secondary students and about 5 billion square feet of floorspace.
 Colleges, universities, and other post-secondary institutions across the U.S. hold unique places in their communities—as civic, academic, and cultural stewards, and opinion shapers.
 Through the higher education sector of the Better Buildings program, 53 colleges and universities are sharing best practices and engaging with technical experts to advance their energy savings goals.

 Dealing with COVID-19 presents an unprecedented scenario for building owners, plant managers, and employees.
 Better Buildings has collected resources from partners, affiliates, and other organizations that may prove useful.

-Higher Education Energy Planning: Review and Summary Briefing DocumentBetter Buildings conducted a review of 45 Campus Energy Master Plans, Sustainability Master Plans, and Climate Action Plans developed between 2008-2018 to identify common features and best practices in the higher education sector.
+Higher Education Energy Planning: Key Findings Briefing DocumentBetter Buildings conducted a review of 45 Campus Energy Master Plans, Sustainability Master Plans, and Climate Action Plans developed between 2008-2018 to identify common features and best practices in the higher education sector.

 Community College of Allegheny County RFQ for Net-Zero Energy Workforce Training Center Solutions at a GlanceThe Community College of Allegheny County issued a request for qualifications (RFQ) for their new 90,000-square-foot Workforce Development and Training Center, which will feature smart classrooms, laboratories, and multi-use spaces.
 The RFQ includes specifications for constructing the center as a Net Zero Energy (NZE) facility.